 Media and Communication Studies.
 This major and minor prepare students for graduate work in media and communication studies; careers in the communication and information industries; and leadership positions in business, law, politics and education.

 National Institute of Health.
 Government agency that supports fundamental research and education in all the medical fields of science and engineering.

 National Science Foundation.
 Government agency that supports fundamental research and education in all the non-medical fields of science and engineering.

 President’s Dining Room.
 Room located off of the main dining hall on the upper level in Wismer.

 Pfahler, IDC, Thomas.
 Refers to all three buildings.

 The name of the Ursinus College yearbook, which has been published in 1896 and was named for Ursinus English Professor Samuel Vernon Ruby.

-Student Activities Office.
+Student Engagement Office (formerly SAO or student activities).
 Offers leadership opportunities through more than 100 student clubs and organizations, which include student government and Greek life, as well as groups related to the arts, community service and more.
-In addition, the SAO offers programs, resources and services intended to contribute to the social, educational and cultural learning at the college.
+In addition, the SEO offers programs, resources and services intended to contribute to the social, educational and cultural learning at the college.